LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/evaluation_error_1.rst

    evaluation_error(Exception)

 Throws an evaluation error.
+Used when evaluating an arithmetic expression generates an exception (e.g. zero divisor).

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::